bradenkh/mapApp/README.md

   I followed the tutorials on https://developers.arcgis.com/labs/?product=javascript&topic=any.
 They were mostly helpful but a little bit confusing.
 I mostly copied the code and then dissected it myself to understand what was really going on.
   # Stretch Challenge
   The data in my program comes from a public server.

+  A screenshot is included in the repository as screenshot.png